recodehive/machine-learning-repos/NLP/README.md

-# NLP Naturla Language Processing
+# NLP Natural Language Processing

 Natural Language Processing (NLP) is a field of machine learning that focuses on the interaction between computers and humans through natural language.
 It involves teaching machines to understand, interpret, and generate human language in a way that is both meaningful and useful.
 NLP combines computational linguistics with statistical, machine learning, and deep learning models to process and analyze large amounts of natural language data.